We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Get tested for other sexually transmitted infections (STIs).
 If they test positive for one, they should get it treated, because having an STI increases the risk of contracting HIV.

 - Use condoms.
 They should learn the correct way to use condoms and use them every time they have sex, whether it’s through vaginal or anal intercourse.
 It’s important to keep in mind that pre-seminal fluids (which come out before male ejaculation) can contain HIV.

 - Take their medications as directed if they have HIV.
 This lowers the risk of transmitting the virus to their sexual partner.

 Other steps to help prevent the spread of HIV include:

-- Avoid sharing needles or other drug paraphernalia.
+- Avoid sharing needles or other paraphernalia.
 HIV is transmitted through blood and can be contracted by using materials that have come in contact with the blood of someone who has HIV.

 - Consider PrEP.
-A person at a high risk of HIV should talk to their healthcare provider about pre-exposure prophylaxis (PrEP).
-If taken consistently, it can lower the risk of contracting HIV.
+A person has a higher chance of contracting HIV should talk to their healthcare provider about pre-exposure prophylaxis (PrEP).
+If taken consistently, it can lower the risk of acquiring HIV.
 PrEP is a combination of two drugs available in pill form.